 Home medical billing jobs and how to work from home in medical billing make up over a third of the questions we get on our site.
 So how realistic are jobs in medical billing from home?

-Yes medical billing from home is possible for those with the knowledge and experience in billing to deliver results for a physicians office.
-There are a lot of opportunities for competent billing specialists.
 Many smaller practices have trouble attracting and retaining employees that know how to get insurance claims paid.
 I've found it's just a matter of getting a foot in the door to have the opportunity to prove it doesn't matter where the billing is done - someone working from home or in an office environment - it's the results that count.

 But first we have to look at billing from the physician (or providers) perspective.
 A provider is relying on the medical billing specialist for the income of their practice.
 They must have a lot of confidence in your ability to get claims paid in promptly.
 If you have had any experience in billing, you know it can be complex and tedious at times.